Patio Bullrich: Overview

 Inaugurated in August 1988, Patio Bullrich was the first of a series of new upscale shopping galleries opened in subsequent years to replace aging favorites, and pre-dated Galerías Pacífico, the better-known shopping center likewise built in a historic building, by three years.
 Modernized and expanded in 1995, Patio Bullrich used to house numerous international luxury brands, including Carolina Herrera, Christian Dior, Christian Lacroix and Tiffany & Co.
 There was also a stagecraft gift shop run by the Colón Theatre Foundation and four cinemas.
 However, many luxury brands have been forced to abandon the Argentine market due to government's import restrictions.

-Several luxury brands have expressed interest of returning to Argentina after President Mauricio Macri's government intended to relax import restrictions.
+In July 1998, it was acquired by Eduardo Elsztain's IRSA Group.

 Italian luxury fashion house Ermenegildo Zegna reopened a store in Patio Bullrich in 2017.
 Swiss company Bally plans to establish a shop through local partnership.
 In 2018, Louis Vuitton announced that the company would return to Buenos Aires with a pop-up store in Patio Bullrich after exiting Argentina in 2012.
+Patio Bullrich annually organizes Colecciones by Patio, a fashion show featuring international luxury brands.